Abraham & Sarah: A Testimony

 Image-1

 Abraham and Sarah lived the struggle that we still face today.
 In some ways, it comforts me to know that, even though we don’t live in the same era and generation, we can relate to this couple.
 Their marriage wasn’t perfect nor their walk with the Lord.
 They personally had imperfections and took the wrong path at times.
-But, their’s is a walk that led to a happy, fruitful, and faith proving ending and I am so happy and encouraged to have them as an example.
+But, theirs is a walk that led to a fruitful faith and I am so happy and encouraged to have them as an example.

 Leave a Reply